JamesCalingo/sportventures/posts/2025-12-13_farewallmatthews.md

 ---

-### ON DECK

-It's looking like my next trip will have a certain "holiday flair" to it...but no blueberry muffins.<br>
-(Kudos if you understood that reference...)

----

 [^1]: I actually had thoughts about going to the final women's game game at Matthews on December 6; however, a planning mix up plus a vintage market ended up killing that trip (along with a visit to BU's women's hockey team).
 [^2]: Of note, there's a "home game" against Maine in Portland, ME - where a lot of their alumni live and work.